tfarina/isengard/c/cstyleguide.md

 ### Type Names

-Name types with nouns or noun phrases.
+Name types with nouns or noun phrases, with all characters upper case (SCREAMING_SNAKE_CASE) and words separated by underscores (“_”).

 The names of all types (enums, structs, unions and typedefs) should follow the same naming convention.
-Should be all upper case (SCREAMING_SNAKE_CASE) with words separated by underscores (“_”).

 ```
 typedef enum _ENUM_NAME